LukoJohnson/alltheguides/docs/help/server/README.md

 If server host requires a `.jar` file, later **Forge** versions cannot be ran directly.
 If older, you can upload and use the `forge-*universal.jar` as custom jar.
 Extract & Upload **Server-Files** to main server folder. **Otherwise**,

 - Download [ServerStarter](https://github.com/BloodyMods/ServerStarter/releases) jar, then upload to main server folder.
 Use this as the custom jar.
+	- Use [neoforged/ServerStarterJar](https://github.com/neoforged/ServerStarterJar) for NeoForge and Forge 1.17 and earlier.
 - Download pack **Server-Files** from **CurseForge**, extract, and upload **ALL** to main server folder.
 - Create a file named `server-setup-config.yaml`, and copy / paste the config example below.